Johnny Mann: Career

-Johnny Mann's began his music career in the late 1940s in his hometown of Baltimore before serving in the army playing as a member of the U.S. Army Field Band from 1951 to 1953.
+Johnny Mann began his music career in the late 1940s in his hometown of Baltimore before serving in the army playing as a member of the U.S. Army Field Band from 1951 to 1953.
 After his honorable discharge he moved to Los Angeles to continue his professional music career.

-As bandleader with The Johnny Mann Singers, he and the group recorded hosted the TV series titled Stand Up and Cheer (1971–1974), was the musical director for the 1967-69 ABC-TV late night talk show, The Joey Bishop Show, and performed at the White House twice.
-He was also musical director of The Alvin Show, and was singing voice of Theodore.
+As bandleader with The Johnny Mann Singers, he and the group had done sound recording and reproduction for various guest singers, and were the presentators of the TV series titled Stand Up and Cheer (1971–1974).
+Furthermore, Mr. Mann was the musical director for the 1967-69 ABC-TV late night talk show, The Joey Bishop Show, and had twice performed at the White House.
+He was also musical director of The Alvin Show and was the singing voice of the chipmunk named Theodore.
 Mann was also choral director for The NBC Comedy Hour.
 Mann was credited as "Johnnie Mann" in some of his earlier works.
 His group's most notable alumna was Vicki Lawrence.

 The Johnny Mann Singers performed a strongly patriotic musical presentation at the 1972 Emmy Awards telecast hosted by Johnny Carson.
 Following their performance, Carson returned to the stage and declared "War Bonds are available in the lobby", a sarcastic comment on the group's flag-waving.
 The remark offended some conservative viewers around the country.

 Mann wrote a number of radio jingles, the most famous being the "Sound of the City" jingle for KSFO in San Francisco, California.
 This jingle became as requested as many of the songs played by KSFO in the era of Don Sherwood, and it was adapted by Mann for other radio stations around the country which included KFRC (AM) in San Francisco and CKLW in Windsor, Ontario.
 Mann can be seen on YouTube videos at a Los Angeles recording studio directing his six-voice jingle singers while they sing jingles for radio station KRTH-FM (K-Earth 101).

 In 1998, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.

 In 2005, Mann and his wife, Betty, retired to Anderson, South Carolina, but he continued to produce radio station jingles, guest conduct around the country, and participate in local musical programs.

 In April 2014, at the age of 85, he was a guest conductor of The South Carolina School of the Arts at Anderson University's spring gala where he led the university choir in performing The Johnny Mann Singers arrangement of "Up, Up and Away".
 At the song's conclusion, the audience of about 1,000 stood in Mann's honor.